aaronparker/image-customise/releases/README.md

-# Windows Customised Defaults
+## Files

-This release includes several files:
+This release includes several file assets:

 - `image-customise.zip` - a downloadable copy of the solution that can be used anywhere
 - `image-customise.intunewin` - a copy of the solution in Intune Win32 format for deployment to manage devices